kskelm/baringo/README.md

 There are two modes in which services can be called.
 * _"Anonymous" mode_ -- no specific user is logged in.
 As a result, only "public" services can be called, like listing galleries, downloading images, and uploading anonymous images.
 Many methods are unavailable, and others that are return only a subset of the fields available to a logged-in user.
 The above example demonstrates the amount of effort necessary to access the Imgur API using this level of authentication.
 It's easy.
 Methods in the javadoc will say **ACCESS: ANONYMOUS**
 * _"Authenticated" mode_ -- This means you've authenticated to a specific account via OAuth2.
 More about this later.
 More methods are available, and more data is sometimes available in the results.
-Methods in the javadoc will say **ACCESS: ANONYMOUS**
+Methods in the javadoc will say **ACCESS: AUTHENTICATED USER**

 Some services behave differently depending on whether a user is logged in.
 For instance ```deleteAlbum()``` will work if the user owns the album in question, but if there is no logged in user, it will only work if the ```deleteHash``` is set.

 **Services**
 ===
 Services on the client are broken up into domain-specific categories to keep things simple:
-* **AccountService** -- Working accessing resources for an account
+* **AccountService** -- Accessing resources for an account
 * **AlbumService** -- Working with albums of images
 * **AuthService** -- Manages access to the API, either in anonymous mode or authenticated mode
 * **CommentService** -- Add/delete comments on albums and images